-There is a relatively short time between turning in the qualifying exam paper and defending the dissertation proposal.
-According to Graduate School guidelines, the defense of the proposal is to occur 60 days following passing the written qualifying exam.
+There is a relatively allowable window between completion of Part I (portfolio and associated meeting) and Part II (proposal and associated meeting).
+According to Graduate School guidelines, Part II of the qualifying exam must be completed within 60 days after completion of Part II.
 Thus, the student should be developing their dissertation ideas during their 3rd year of graduate school.

-The dissertation proposal should be submitted to the Guidance Committee at least two weeks prior to the oral exam.
-The dissertation proposal must be approved by the last day of classes in the fall semester of the 4th year.
+Both Part I and Part II of the qualifying exam must be completed by the last day of classes in the fall semester of the 4th year.
 Not meeting this deadline will result in the student being placed on probation.